fedibtc/fedi-mods/README.md

 Fedi mods provide a simple way to provide a unique experiece for your local federation members.

+As a developer you no longer have to worry about fancy urls, finding an audience or spending all your time on look and feel.
+Figure out the best way to solve the problem, keep it simple and deploy in Fedi.

 ## Getting Started with webln
 ==KODY Examples of webln Demos Tutorial Repls==